 Content marketing and SEO have fast become major elements of promoting any online business or service.
 Your site’s position in Google’s rankings plays a huge part in how much traffic you get, how many followers you attract, and how much you generate in profitable business.

-Your Google rank is king as far as marketing is concerned, but how exactly do you ensure a high rank on Google?
-The first piece of advice a UK SEO company will offer is that ‘content is key‘.
+Your Google rank is the king as far as marketing is concerned, but how exactly do you ensure a high rank on Google?
+The first piece of advice an SEO agency will offer is that ‘content is key‘.
 The amount and quality of content on your website has a direct effect on your ranking on Google.
 That said, there are many forms of content, and figuring out exactly what kind of content you need, how much you should have, how long (or short) it should be, and how to optimise it to propel you to the top of Google’s rankings is a minefield.

 To help you out, we’ve put together some essential advice on content to help you really maximise your website’s visibility.